 American AAdvantage MileUp Card Review: No Annual Fee

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 Citi is an advertising partner of OMAAT.
+The information and associated card details on this page for the American Airlines AAdvantage® MileUp® has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!
-The offers for the American Airlines AAdvantage® MileUp®, and Citi® / AAdvantage® Platinum Select® World Elite Mastercard® have expired.
+The offer for the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® has expired.
 Learn more about the current offers here.

 Link: Apply now for the American Airlines AAdvantage® MileUp®